oauth2-proxy/oauth2-proxy/README.md

 Google auth proxy responds directly to the following endpoints.
 All other endpoints will be authenticated.

+* /ping - returns an 200 OK response
 * /oauth2/sign_in - the login page, which also doubles as a sign out page (it clears cookies)
 * /oauth2/start - a URL that will redirect to start the oauth cycle
 * /oauth2/callback - the URL used at the end of the oauth cycle